-The theory of ELM (Petty & Cacioppo, 1986), also a dual-process, is a general theory of attitude change and suggests that the process of changing individual attitudes toward an issue through two routes: the central route is presented by the information quality related to the issue and carefully considered by the individual and peripheral route is presented by other relevant cues such as emotion, attractiveness or persuasiveness of the source.
+The theory of ELM (Petty & Cacioppo, 1986), also a dual-process, is a general theory of attitude change and suggests that the process of changing individual attitudes toward an issue through two routes: central route is presented by the information quality related to the issue and carefully considered by the individual and pheripheral route is presented by other relevant cues such as emotion, attractiveness or persuasiveness of the source.

-In essence, the central route refers to the process of scrutinizing the information of the individual in a relatively objective manner, i.e., thoughtful consideration of the information is the decision to persuade the individual.
-In contrast, the peripheral route refers to the change of attitude in a relatively biased manner, i.e., initial evaluations or prejudices play an important role in persuading individuals.
+In essence, the central route refers to the process of scrutinizing the information of the individual in a relatively objective manner, ie, thoughtful consideration of the information is the decision to persuade the individual.
+In contrast, the peripheral route refers to the change of attitude in a relatively biased manner, ie, initial evaluations or prejudices play an important role in persuading individuals.

-Petty and Cacioppo (1986) introduces the concept of likelihood of elaboration to reflect individual attention when considering arguments related to the issue under consideration, and this depends on the condition of information processing.
+Petty & Cacioppo introduces the concept of likelihood of elaboration to reflect individual attention when considering arguments related to the issue under consideration, and this depends on the condition of information processing.
 The likelihood of elaboration will be high when the communication environment supports the individual for the allocation of considerable cognitive resources to all relevant aspects of the issue, thereby forming a corresponding attitude on the issue under consideration.
-Objective processing helps to discover the true value of information and thus the stronger the argument is, the more convincing it is and vice versa, bias processing usually produces the type of prejudiced thought or emotion or initial attitudes of the individual (Petty & Cacioppo, 1986)
+Objective processing helps to discover the true value of information and thus the stronger the argument is, the more convincing it is and vice versa, bias processing usually produces the type of prejudiced thought or emotion or initial attitudes of individual (Petty & Cacioppo, 1986)

-Then, attitudes, understood as the individual's response to the stimulus, are presented both emotionally (e.g., emotional reactions, instantaneous feelings) and cognitively (e.g., perceptual responses, knowledge) (Breckler, 1984).
+attitudes, understood Then. as the individual's response to stimulus, are presented both emotionally (eg, emotional reactions, feelings) instantaneous and cognitively (eg, perceptual responses, knowledge) (Breckler, 1984).
 Two emotional and cognitive components of attitudes can be applied to individual persuasion studies, and the integration of these two components creates a stable or equilibrium state or not?
-In the ELM theory, Petty and Cacioppo (1986) defines attitudes as general perceptions of the individual based on the emotional, cognitive experiences and be able to affect or direct cognitive and emotional processes of the individual.
+In the ELM theory, Petty & Cacioppo (1986) defines attitudes as general perceptions of the individual based on the emotional, cognitive experiences and be able to affect or direct cognitive and emotional processes of individual.
 Changing attitudes generated from issue relevant arguments will last longer and predict behavior better than attitude changes generated from peripheral cues (Petty & Cacioppo, 1986).
-Finally, the ELM theory shows that object adoption can be achieved after attitudes toward that object are shaped through both the central route and peripheral route.
+Finally, the ELM theory shows that object adoption can be achieved after attitudes toward that object are shaped through both central route and peripheral route.

-Information adoption
+Information Adoption

-Adoption theory describes the process an individual must undergo when deciding to perform an action for the first time (as distinguished from repetitive behavior) (Sussman & Siegal, 2003) based on information, ideas or the technology they receive (Rabjohn, Cheung, & Lee, 2008).
-It is possible to view the process of information adoption as the internal phase of knowledge transfer, in which explicit information is transferred to tacit information or internalized knowledge (Nonaka, 1994).
+Adoption theory describes the process an individual must undergo when deciding to perform an action for the first time (as distinguished from repetitive behavior) (Sussman & Siegal, 2003) based on information, ideas or the technology they receive (Rabjohn et al., 2008).
+It is possible to view the process of information adoption as the internal phase of knowledge transfer, in which the explicit information is transferred to tacit information internalized knowledge or (Nonaka, 1994).

-This paper follows Sussman and Siegal (2003) in defining information adoption as a form of technology acceptance that is proposed in the well-known technology acceptance model (TAM) (see Davis, 1989).
-Whereby, information adoption is understood as the use of information for subsequent decision making, similar to the intention to use technology that results in the behavior using the technology in the stated TAM model (Sussman & Siegal, 2003).
+This paper follows Sussman & Siegal (2003) in defining information adoption as a form of technology acceptance that is proposed in the well-known technology acceptance model (TAM) (see Davis, 1989).
+Whererby, information adoption is understood as the use of information for subsequent decision making, similar to the intention to use technology that results in the behavior using the technology in the stated TAM model (Sussman & Siegal, 2003).